 You’ll pass through the town of Oxnard – carry on and you’ll end up right on Ventura Beach in front of the pier.
 This is the spot if you want to do some surfing.
 If not, take a look around the historic Downtown Ventura and make the most of the vintage boutiques and second hand stores.

 Malibu is only 15 miles of incredible state beaches and the open road from Ventura.
 Follow the signs to Point Dume and you’ll find a beautiful sandy beach, headlands, cliffs and rocky coves.
 Take a walk around Malibu and you’ll find piers, sickeningly beautiful weekend homes and super healthy restaurants.
+From: £7,500 / 40-180 Days There is no better destination for your PR & Marketing internship abroad than California.
+With its booming economy, California is the perfect place to gain PR experience.

 Exit Malibu via the stunning Topanga Canyon – a popular weekend hideaway for Hollywood superstars for years.
 Stay on Route 27 and you’ll come across offbeat stores, diners and ramshackle saloons along the roadside.
 Get out at the top for an awesome view over the San Fernando Valley at the top of Topanga Overlook.